Posts

 Frederick McKinley Jones (May 17, 1893 – February 21, 1961) was an African-American inventor, entrepreneur, winner of the National Medal of Technology , and an inductee of the National Inventors Hall of Fame .
 [1] His innovations in refrigeration brought great improvement to the long-haul transportation of perishable goods.
 [2] He cofounded Thermo King .
 [1]

-GARRETT MORGAN INVENTOR OF TRAFFIC SIGNAL
+GARRETT MORGAN INVENTOR OF TRAFFIC SIGNAL that keeps vehicles from hitting one another

 Image